jgomo3/nebrios_docs/source/forms/index.rst

 Are there times you want to interact with large amount of users, but without them being an official user in your system?
 Think about a survey, or ordering something off a menu.
 These users don't need access to your system, and they will not be interacting very often with Nebri.
 It's best to use public forms in this case.

 What's surprising is that you don't actually create a public form.
 Anyone is able to reach any form on your Nebri instance, in essence, but of course nothing would come up unless you had allowed it in your ACL.
 That means, in order to make a form public, you must make the ACL on the KVP's inside the form accessible to the public. **Just send anyone a link to your form.
-If the ACL allows, you have a public form!**
+If the ACL allows, you have a public form!**.
+See :doc:`../admin/acl`.

 .. image:: /img/nebri_debug.jpg